IsxImattI/Simple-Alarm-Clock/README.md

 Requirements
 To run this script, you need Python installed on your system.
 The script is compatible with Python 3.x and uses the following built-in libraries:

-datetime: For handling time operations. \n
+datetime: For handling time operations.
 time: For creating delay to simulate real-time clock updates.